Ddylen/F-FI224-4/README.md

 * Remoev junk markdown from end
 * spellcheck
 * did i need any extra stages to get pykinect set up with me environment?
+* only keep final json files in front page of repository

 ## Usage
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.